San Diego, California | Pre-Conferences: November 28 & 29 | Conference: November 29 — December 2, 2023

 Come for the Education

-From the new guidelines to real-world skills, this year’s Summit delivers the most comprehensive resuscitation education program yet — with more than 200 speakers and spanning seven tracks designed for every role in the chain of survival.
+From the new guidelines to real-world skills, this year’s Summit delivers the most comprehensive resuscitation education program yet — featuring over 200 expert speakers and a wide range of sessions for every link in the chain of survival.

 • 7 focused tracks, including the new SCA in Youth & Athletes